 - Payments are better honoured than in the private sector.

-Therefore public sector procurement can provide both high quantity and quality business opportunities.
+Therefore public sector procurement and tendering can provide both high quantity and quality business opportunities.

 How can I find public sector tenders in Europe?